Feature request #3843

 See also #3796

-#3 Updated by Sandro Santilli almost 6 years ago
+#3 Updated by Sandro Santilli over 6 years ago

 The cherry-on-cake would then be associating "rules" to "legend items" so that you can toggle visibility of single classes (both for features and labels).